mantidproject/mantid/docs/source/algorithms/NormaliseSpectra-v1.rst

 This algorithm is designed to run on workspaces where every spectra contains at least one y value greater than 0.
 This is the case because the data is being normalised to be a maximum of positive 1.

+The algorithm works by extracting each spectrum from the workspace in turn, finding the maximum y value in the spectrum and then calculating 1/the maximum y value to obtain the scale factor required to normalise the maximum point to 1.
+The whole spectrum is then scaled using the Scale algorithm and the scale factor and this is repeated for all specta.
+The spectra are then all returned in the outputworkspace.

 Usage
 -----